 REINEBRINGEN HIKING GUIDE

-Update October 2018: After 3 years of work by a trail building Sherpa team from Nepal, 870 steps have been completed on the mountain.
-Work for the year is finished and the trail can be used.
-The team will likely be back in late summer 2019 and work through September.
+Update May 2019: After 3 years of work by a trail building Sherpa team from Nepal, 870 steps have been completed on the mountain.
+The team will begin working again in June 2019.
 It is likely that the mountain will be closed for all access while the work is happening.
 So if Reinebringen is the only reason you are coming to Lofoten, then plan your trip accordingly.
-This year a party of three went around the barriers after work had finished for the day, one got injured and required Helicopter rescue.
+Last year a party of three went around the barriers after work had finished for the day, one person got injured and required helicopter rescue.
 Don’t be that person, please!

 Drive towards Reine.
 At the corner of the E10 and the turnoff into Reine is a parking area.
 Alternatively, on the Å side of Ramsvikstunnelen are several small pullouts along the E10.